Generated at: 2026-06-15 04:48:15

 SFA Implementation Challenge 1: Inadequate Customer Information Management

-The first challenge is the inability to effectively manage customer-related information.
+The first challenge is the inability to effectively manage information regarding customers.

-• Information is managed in silos across different teams and departments
+• Information is managed in silos across teams and departments

 • There are gaps and omissions in the managed data

-• The volume of data has become too large to manage effectively in Excel
+• The volume of data has become too large to manage in Excel

 These are just a few of the various issues that arise.

-When customer information is not properly managed, it leads to reduced sales efficiency, such as duplicate outreach, loss of sales opportunities, and lost deals due to a failure to grasp customer needs.
+Failure to manage customer information leads to reduced sales efficiency, such as duplicate outreach, loss of sales opportunities, and lost deals due to an inability to grasp customer needs.

 Objectives and Benefits

-The objective is to register all customer information into the SFA to centralize it, and then utilize that information for sales activities and analysis.
-This approach is expected to yield the following benefits:
+The objective is to register all customer information into the SFA to centralize it, and to utilize that information for sales activities and analysis.
+This leads to the following expected benefits:

 • Improved sales efficiency through easier access to customer information